 From now on, users can expect Bing to offer:

-Microsoft has recently made progress in the development of Turing Natural Language Representation and Natural Language Generation.
+Microsoft has recently made progress in the development of (opens in a new tab) and Natural Language Generation.

 Moreover, Bing has expanded its intelligent answers to over 100 languages and 200 regions.

 Autosuggest Improved Using Turing-NLG Next Phrase Prediction